luisescx/brewdog-frontend/README.md

 # BrewDog Beers

-Projeto que usa a API pública <a href="https://punkapi.com/documentation/v2">Punkapi</a> para fazer a listagem das cervejas da cervejaria BrewDog e uma <a href="https://github.com/luisescx/brewdog-back">API</a> para fazer a autenticação do usuário.
+Project that uses a public API <a href="https://punkapi.com/documentation/v2">Punkapi</a> to list the beers from the BrewDog brewery and an <a href="https://github.com/luisescx/brewdog-back">API</a> to authenticate the user.

 ![](/public/img/preview.png)

-### Tecnologias utilizadas
+### Technologies

 - NextJS
 - Typescript